Applications Open for Australia’s Best Fellowship

 Launched by the Sidney Myer Fund and The Myer Foundation in 2014, the program has already empowered some of Australia’s brightest, self-directed leaders to turn their big ideas into reality, including:

 - 2014 Fellow Jordan O’Reilly’s HireUp platform for people with disabilities to engage their own support workers

 - 2016 Fellow Anna Rose’s work to build a national movement of farmers taking climate action through establishing Farmers for Climate Action

-- 2020 Fellow Mikaela Stafrace’s The Placement Circle supporting women who are isolated and vulnerable become employment capable.
+- 2020 Fellow Mikaela Stafrace’s The Placement Circle supports women who are isolated and vulnerable to become employment capable

 Kenneth Myer Innovation Fellowships Committee Co-Convenors Anna Spraggett and Jonathan Lindsay said the program looks for the powerful combination of a breakthrough idea and the capacity of the applicant to bring it to fruition.

 “Fellows gain a rare opportunity to step outside the routine of everyday working life to address any one of the biggest social or environmental tests facing our society, and find a solution that could profoundly change Australia,” Anna Spraggett said.

 Co-Convenor Jonathan Lindsay added: “Time and money can be the two scarcest resources for social and environmental entrepreneurs, and the Kenneth Myer Innovation Fellowships enable passionate leaders to bring about real change by providing these resources.”

 The Kenneth Myer Innovation Fellowships program is seeking:

 - individuals who are experienced, entrepreneurial and connected with ideas that are high impact, unique, scalable and sustainable, and can commit for 12 months